Copyright © 1998, 1999, 2001, 2004, 2007, 2009, 2024 Philadelphia Church of God

 Let us now consider where these events inside Germany fit within the framework of biblical history and prophecy.

-Neo-Nazi-related incidents in Germany have multiplied so much in recent years that most crimes no longer warrant much press coverage in the Fatherland.
-It appears that racial hate stories are now old news.
-Like “soft” pornography, off-color language or gratuitous violence, the more we are around it, the less we are shocked—that is, unless something far worse grabs our attention.
-What will it take for this world, especially those nations that nearly surrendered to the Nazi regime in World War II, to wake up to the frightening stew of racial hate stirring in Central Europe?
+Neo-Nazi-related incidents in Germany have multiplied so much in recent years that most crimes no longer warrant much press coverage in the fatherland.
+What will it take for this world, especially those nations that nearly surrendered to the Nazi regime in World War ii, to wake up to the frightening stew of racial hate stirring in Central Europe?

 In December 1991, just two years after the Berlin Wall collapsed, with complete disregard for strong world opinion and for the fate of the Serbs, Germany adamantly declared full support for the secession of Slovenia and Croatia from the Republic of Yugoslavia.
 A violent civil war erupted in Yugoslavia thereafter.

-The war in Yugoslavia signaled a new era in the German Army, which had been dormant since World War II.
+The war in Yugoslavia signaled a new era in the German Army, which had been dormant since World War ii.
 Between 1992 and 1994, the Germans exported more than $320 million worth of military hardware to Croatia.
-In 1995, Germany agreed to send military transport planes, medical personnel, and other support to the Balkan combat zone.
+In 1995, Germany agreed to send military transport planes, medical personnel and other forms of support to the Balkan combat zone.
 At that time, however, it would not send ground troops.
-“This would render us part of the problem rather than its solution,” admitted Volker Rühe, the German defense minister.
-(Over 700,000 Serbs were massacred during World War II by the Nazi regime, which absorbed Slovenia into the Third Reich and created a puppet state in Croatia.)
+“This would render us part of the problem rather than its solution,” admitted German Defense Minister Volker Rühe.
+(Over 700,000 Serbs were massacred during World War ii by the Nazi regime, which absorbed Slovenia into the Third Reich and created a puppet state in Croatia.)
 Obviously, Germany knew that any show of force in the Balkans would make the Serbs extremely nervous.

 At first, Germany’s extended effort in the Balkans seemed noble.
 But it wasn’t long before disturbing reports surfaced, including one where German soldiers in Croatia were heard chanting “Sieg Heil” and “Heil Hitler.”

 Even more unsettling was a video discovered in 1997.
-In it, soldiers who were training for their mission in the Balkans acted out executions and rapes.
+In it, soldiers who were training for their mission in the Balkans acted out execution and rape.
 The question is, how many soldiers were involved and how many officers knew about it?
-The German defense minister and Chancellor Kohl both insisted that these were only isolated incidents, which is the same argument they used for other such reports.
+The German defense minister and Chancellor Helmut Kohl both insisted that these were only “isolated incidents”—the same argument used for dismissing other such reports.

-A document that circulates among right-wing circles admonishes converts, for now, to lay low.
-It says, “They should not even identify themselves as nationalists.
-They should join the army and the police and see to it that they acquire specialized knowledge and abilities.”
+A document that circulated among right-wing circles in the past admonished converts to lay low: “They should not even identify themselves as nationalists.
+They should join the Army and the police and see to it that they acquire specialized knowledge and abilities.”

 Time will tell if there are thousands more in the Bundeswehr with right-wing sympathies who have, until now, kept a low profile.
 In the meantime, the number of violent incidents within the Bundeswehr continues to escalate.
-As that number increases, and as people become more used to it, stories about Nazis infiltrating the German Army will drift further to the back of many papers before they eventually disappear.
+As that number increases, and as people become inured to them, stories about Nazis infiltrating the German Army will drift further to the back of many papers before they eventually disappear.
 The stories may disappear, but the Nazis will not.

 Continue Reading: Chapter 2: Germany’s Earliest Roots